 Comprehensive Opioid Abuse Program (COAP)

-Included in the allowable uses of funding is the following:
+Included in the allowable uses of funding in the FY 2018 solicitation:

 - Support the timely collection of data from medical examiner and coroner offices, forensic science laboratories (including seized drug analysis and toxicology analysis), and crime scenes and combine these data with other data sets, including fatal and non-fatal overdoses and PDMP records.